 Jantar Mantar Timings

 Jantar Mantar opens on all the days of week from Sunrise to Sunset (6 AM to 6 PM).
 There is no closing day or week off for Jantar Mantar.
 It normally opens at 6 AM in the morning and closes at 6 PM in the evening depends on the sunset time.
-One hour is sufficient to visit the entire Jantar Mantar complex.
+30 minutes to 45 minutes are sufficient to visit the entire Jantar Mantar complex.

 Jantar Mantar Delhi Entry Fee